AMSTERLI/Medverse/README.md

 ```

 ## Acknowledgements
-This repository is modified from [Neuroverse3D](https://github.com/jiesihu/Neuroverse3D).
+This repository was modified from [Neuroverse3D](https://github.com/jiesihu/Neuroverse3D).